-I’m back teaching at Kitchen Warehouse Stores!
+I’m back teaching at Kitchen Warehouse!
 (WA stores only)

 Butter cream flower piping – My favourite ever class to teach!
 You will surprise yourself at the beautiful cupcakes you will produce in this class.
 Techniques you learn here are the building blocks to decorating whole cakes and cupcakes with confidence and artistic creativity in buttercream icing.

 Oh cheese and whiskers!
 No classes available right now, please check back later or contact us for a private class.

 Our Favourite Vanilla Cupcake Recipe ( Makes 1 dozen )